Power and Limitations of Aggregation in Compound AI Systems: Discussion

 \paragraph{Model limitations and extensions. }Our stylized model, which builds on a classical principal-agent framework \citep{Kleinberg2019Effort}, makes simplifying assumptions for tractability.
-First, while we assume for simplicity that the agent chooses an output deterministically, it would be interesting to extend our model to capture this randomness and to allow the system designer to choose a temperature for each agent.
+First, we assume for simplicity that the agent chooses an output deterministically.
+Nonetheless, our empirical findings robustly generalize to LLMs with nonzero temperature which exhibit stochasticity (Section \ref{sec:empirical}).
+It would be interesting to extend our theoretical results to capture this randomness and to allow the system designer to choose a temperature for each agent.
 Moreover, while our analysis allows for nonlinear rewards $R$, we restrict the output constraints (i.e., model limitations) and the feature map (i.e., prompt engineering limitations) to linear functional forms.
 Extending our model to allow for nonlinear limitations, which would complicate the structure of the agent’s optimization program, is an interesting direction for future work.
 Furthermore, we also assume each agent’s reward depends only on its own outputs, though richer interdependencies may arise in repeated, multi-turn interactions \citep{Du2024MultiagentDebate}.
 Finally, while our analysis focuses on steering agents through reward design, it would be interesting to incorporate other choices, such as tool use and fine-tuning, that enable specialization in compound AI systems \citep{BAIR2024CompoundAISystems}.